13.40 Approval of Adoption Assistance

 • Special equipment.

 • A Kentucky medical assistance card is available to all children who have a DPP-1258 Adoption Assistance Agreement/DPP-1258D Adoption Assistance Agreement for Parenting Youth.
-The adoption subsidy Kentucky medical assistance card is approved through the children's benefits worker (CBW) when the adoption finalizes and the child's agency case is sealed.
+The adoption subsidy Kentucky medical assistance card is approved through the children's benefits worker (CBW) when the adoption is finalized, and the child's agency case is sealed.
 3

 • Respite care is not cumulative; this should be submitted monthly for reimbursement.
 Respite care is offered to a child approved for: